By Ankita | 30 December, 2021

 Learning words through Apps

 Why not make the best use of technology to learn new words at the click of your fingertips?
 There are many apps related to GRE vocabulary which can help you enhance your vocabulary.
 One such app is “BuildMyVocab”.
 With an extensive list of 200 most important words from the Barron’s GRE Word List, this vocabulary app has devised fun ways to remember those words.
 Another such good app is VocabMagik.
 It is an innovative English vocabulary app that helps you improve vocabulary for GRE exam.
-Learning with animated cartoons and witty mnemonics makes learning easier.

 Learning in groups / class room sessions